sshuuu/brewfile/README.md

 # brewfile

-Tap `brew bundle` in directory that is containing brewfile.
+Tap `brew bundle` in directory that contain brewfile.